Alexhb61/kelen_transpiler/README.md

 # kelen_transpiler

 ## Why am I working on this project?
 So after learning about how GPT-2 is a opaque-box which doesn't help linguists learn anything, I got angry and wanted to work on natural language processing in a way that uses/interacts with the field of linguistics.
-Later after auditing a Complier class and making an extremely useless compiler, I decided I wanted to make some sort of transpiler.
+Later after auditing a Complier class and making an extremely useless compiler in my comparative programming languages class, I decided I wanted to make some sort of transpiler.
 Later I learned that GPT-3 is barely able to do arithmetic, but can solve lots of word type problems, and can make lots of art.
 This all lead to the main idea of this project.
+I then randomly happened across the perfect tools for this project when I was watching Jan Misali critique different conlangs, and I was really inspired to make something which worked with the conlang Kelen.
+I was additionally also exposed to the appropriate programming language to handle the nondeterminism of natural language with PlusCal via my interest in formal specification.

+### Why am I working on such a hard project?
+The intent here is to learn useful programming and linguistic skills, and learn why these problems are hard.
+I know this project might be impossible to do on my own, but I hope to make an interesting enough progress that some computational linguists will want to help me or that I will continue to have fun while the project lasts.

 ## Project Goal:
 Make an clear-box oracle AI which can get a 36 on an ACT exam in the time it takes a person to normally do an ACT exam.